 What is a Phishing Scam?

 Most people have gotten a phishing scam email and a high percentage have fallen for it.
 You will often receive an email that looks like it’s from a reputable source and resembles an email you would get from a company or service that you do business with on a regular basis.
-The link that they send you to is also an exact copy of that service’s website, asking you to provide sensitive information or even asking you to log in.
-The major difference is that this sensitive information is sent to a “hacker”, who will now take control over your account.
+The link that they send you is also an exact copy of that service’s website, asking you to provide sensitive information or even asking you to log in.
+The major difference is that this sensitive information is sent to a “hacker”, who will now take control of your account.

-Can I Use my Current Contact Lists?
+Can I Use My Current Contact Lists?

 Only if you have consent, either implied or express consent.

 - The contact information is published in plain sight (website, trade magazine…)

 - The information was given to you (business card, e-mail with address)